 Vendor the source of the Python package in-tree.
 Dependencies of the Mach core logic or of building Firefox itself must be vendored.

 For dependencies that meet both restrictions (dependency of Mach/build, and has native code), see the Mach/Build Native 3rd-party Dependencies section below.

 pip install-d package dependency, add it to your site’s

 Some tasks are not permitted to use external resources, and for those we can publish packages to an internal PyPI mirror.
 See how to upload to internal PyPI for more details.

 Vendoring Python packages¶

-Where possible, the following policy applies to ALL vendored packages:
+The following policy applies to ALL vendored packages:

-Vendored libraries SHOULD NOT be modified except as required to successfully vendor them.
+Vendored PyPI libraries MUST NOT be modified

 Vendored libraries SHOULD be released copies of libraries available on PyPI.